mattflahertyy/Machine-Learning-Facial-Recognition/README.md

 Data Visualization:

 - class_distribution.py: Create a bar graph showing the number of images in each class with each graph labeled correctly.
+It uses the imports os and matplotlib to access the files and then plot them in a bar graph.

-- pixel_intensity_distribution,py: This file plots the aggregated pixel intensity distribution for that class.
-Choose the correct class in the code.
+- pixel_intensity_distribution,py: This file plots the aggregated pixel intensity distribution for a specified class.
+The user may choose the specific class in the code.
+The function reads the images in the class, aggregates the pixel intensities, and then plots them onto the table using matplotlib.

-- sample_images.py: This file plots 15 random samples for each class with the histograms next to the image.
+- sample_images.py: This code loads 15 random images and aggregates the pixel intensity distribution for the selected images.
+Then it displays the sample images with the pixel intensity graphs next to each other.